ndg63276/givenergy-manager/README.md

 * devices - a list of dictionaries, of the devices you want the GivEnergy Manager to turn on/off based on battery level.
 Each device needs these keys:
   * name - a friendly name to use in GivEnergy Manager
   * control_enabled - set True/False if you want GivEnergy manager to control the device or not
-  * type - either "tapo" or "smartlife"
+  * type - either "tapo", "smartlife", or "givenergy-export"
   * username - your login to the Tapo or Smartlife apps
   * password - your password to the Tapo or Smartlife apps
   * ip - Tapo only - the (local) IP address of the Tapo device you wanr to control, you can find this in the Tapo app